 Additionally, the virus is putting pressure on health and social care services across the board.
 For example, a third more people are dying at home than prior to the pandemic, and more care for Covid-19 is taking place outside of hospitals.
 Although the impact of Covid is most visible in hospital services, most care takes place elsewhere.

 Analysis of data from the first wave, alongside the development of new data collections, research programmes and extended testing, are making a big difference to what we know about the second wave.

-Weekly survey estimates of numbers of cases are now available, but there is a time-lag in the results, so while rates of cases are growing, the survey results will under-estimate the true position.
+Weekly survey estimates of numbers of cases are now available, but there is a time-lag in the results, so if rates of cases are growing, survey results will be below the true position.

-The number of cases we eventually see in the second wave will depend on how effective the second national lockdown measures are.
-If they are less effective than the first lockdown, it will take longer to reduce the number of cases to the levels seen in July and August.
+The second lockdown has been effective in reducing cases, but rates of infection are still high, and reducing more slowly than in the first wave.
+Even if rates continue to go down under the new tier system, it will take months to reduce the number of cases to the levels seen in July and August.
 In the meantime, a proportion of cases will result in people becoming seriously ill, being admitted to hospital, and in some cases dying.

 The impact on health and care services is critically impacted by not just the total number of cases, but also which age groups are affected.
 If cases are occurring in older populations, whether in care homes or at home, we can expect this to result in greater demands on services, and ultimately higher mortality rates.

 *This Q&A was originally published on 4 November, and has now been updated further to reflect the latest data from up to 4 December.

 Scobie S (2020) “How many cases of Covid-19 are there?
 A Q&A”, Nuffield Trust comment.